KyleCBowman/NFTIdentity/nftid.md

 # IAMX X NFT MAKER X SELENE SYSTEMS IDENTIFICATION Specification Draft v0.1

+# Abstract

+This CIP proposes a solution to the issue of verifying Cardano NFT projects.

-# Overview
+# Motivation

-This is a draft document
+Bad actors are currently one of the biggest threats to the NFT space, with scams ranging from convincing victims to send ADA to a false address to stealing art for minting - this is something that we must work hard to stop.
+To do this, we plan to introduce a form of ‘trust score’ for every user on the platform.
+The initial metrics for which will be rated by two data points; their level of identification and their level of Stake.

+For the most common NFT aftermarket scams, there are currently two main attack vectors:

+**Fake** - List an NFT with an unverified POLICY ID and then use names and other metadata to make it appear like the real project with the hope that the lack of verification goes unnoticed.

+**Man in middle** - Get a fake project verified (similar to getting an SSL Cert for a fake website), the idea being that people will then see the verification and not check that it is actually the correct project.
+Think of this like getting an SSL Cert for “G00GLE”, the padlock appears, as it really is G00GLE, but G00GLE is not GOOGLE.

+The main protection against these attack vectors so far has been the verification process, the idea being that secondary markets can build up a database of POLICY ID’s (with corresponding projects) and then the default for the user is to only see verified projects.
+Verifying projects is on the surface, nothing more than matching up a unique POLICY ID with its respective creator, which, once complete, allows the aftermarket to show the potential buyers all of the related information and proof of that being the real project that the buyer is looking for.

+Although the process for doing this so far has been accurate, it has relied on a handful of dedicated, centralised adjudicators which has resulted in delays and does not fully align with the decentralisation we all want to create.

-# Explanation
+# Specification and Rationale

-Before we attempt to explain how this will solve identity for the prupose of verifying NFTs, we need to first look at how it solves the identity problem for people businesses
+Before we attempt to explain how this CIP will solve identity for the purpose of verifying NFTs, we need to first look at how it solves the identity problem for people and businesses.

 # Key principles
 * Public Key Encyption